timmcginley/Agile/README.md

 This course provides the ‘future tools’ to enable participants to design ‘in the [future]’.
 The focus of the course is to support participants to model, design and analyse building systems, fast, in the near, mid and far [future] scenario that they define.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they:

-1. forecast a near, mid and far future
+1. Forecast a near, mid and far future
-2. identify the requirements of this future on our building systems.
+2. Identify the requirements of this future on our building systems.
 3. Reverse engineer existing building systems
 4. Re engineer those systems to their proposed futures.